LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 ![image](../../../assets/images/posts/bungeecord/getting-started/bungeecord.png)

 ### What Is It?
-[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/), created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team, is a proxy designed to seamlessly connect multiple Minecraft servers together, allowing the player to navigate between them without leaving the game.
+[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) (created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team) is a proxy designed to seamlessly connect multiple Minecraft servers together, allowing players to navigate between them without leaving the game.

 BungeeCord is compatible with Spigot, Purpur, PaperMC, and any Spigot fork.
 It will **NOT** function on Forge/Fabric or vanilla servers.

 ### What is it useful for?
 BungeeCord is very beneficial for server administrators that want to separate their server's activities (such as minigames, creative, survival, and so on).
 BungeeCord is utilized and trusted by notable servers such as [Hypixel](https://hypixel.net/), [Mineplex](https://www.mineplex.com/home/), [HiveMC](https://hivemc.com/), and much more.